illegitimis/Tutorial/azure/learn/smg.md

 [source](https://docs.microsoft.com/en-us/learn/modules/azure-architecture-fundamentals/management-groups-subscriptions)

-> An Azure resource is a manageable item that's available through Azure.
-Virtual machines (VMs), storage accounts, web apps, databases, and virtual networks are all examples of resources.
+> An Azure resource is a manageable item that's available through Azure. \
+> Virtual machines (VMs), storage accounts, web apps, databases, and virtual networks are all examples of resources.

 ## Azure subscriptions

 - Using Azure requires an Azure subscription.
 - A subscription provides you with authenticated and authorized access to Azure products and services.
 - It also allows you to provision resources.
-- An Azure subscription is a logical unit of Azure services that links to an Azure account, which is an identity in Azure Active Directory (Azure AD) or in a directory that Azure AD trusts.
+- An Azure subscription is a **logical unit of Azure services that links to an Azure account**, \
+which is an identity in Azure Active Directory (Azure AD) or in a directory that Azure AD trusts.

 Diagram showing Azure subscriptions using authentication and authorization to access Azure accounts.